lquatrin/i3d21/assignment_5.md

 <img src="imgs/a5/3_1.png" width="60%">

-Plotly has an advantage of giving an interactive rendering, but does not show the textures when using UV mapping.
+Plotly has an advantage of providing an interactive rendering, but does not show the textures when using UV mapping.
 However, it is possible to define a color for each vertex.
-Here, i made an adjustment to the mesh setting **TexturesVertex** object using randomized values:
+Here, i made an adjustment to the mesh setting a **TexturesVertex** object using randomized values:

 <img src="imgs/a5/3_2.png" width="60%">

-Then, i made a last experiment showing two models.
-If we try to put them in a same plot, they will overlap.
+Then, i tried to show two models in a same plot.
+Since they are centered at the origin, they will overlap.
 Using the method **plot_scene**, we can create two subplots to  visualize each mesh:

 <img src="imgs/a5/3_3.png" width="50%"><img src="imgs/a5/3_4.png" width="50%">

-It is also possible to define a batch of meshes, by adding them as a list of tensors:
+In a last experiment, i created a batch of meshes, by adding them as a list of tensors.
+In this case, i used 10 models starting at 250:

 ```python
 model_verts_l = [shapenet_dataset[i+250]['verts'].to(device) for i in range(10)]